-The study, scheduled to launch in approximately one year, is funded by a gift from the Ray and Tye Noorda Foundation, in partnership with the Wholistic Research and Education Foundation.
+The clinical trial-which is expected to involve 30 children, ages 8 to 12 years, each diagnosed with autism and severe symptoms-is funded by a \$4.7 million gift from the Ray and Tye Noorda Foundation, in partnership with the Wholistic Research and Education Foundation.
 It represents the largest known private gift to date for medicinal cannabis research in the United States.